rdkcentral/Dobby/develop/vagrant/README.md

 sudo make install -j6
 ```

 There are two key components of Dobby that are used for testing - `DobbyDaemon` and `DobbyTool`. `DobbyDaemon` is the main Dobby engine and is responsible for the creation and management of containers. `DobbyTool` is a debugging tool that allows manually creating, inspecting and listing containers.
-The daemon must be running for the DobbyTool to work.
+The daemon must be running as root for the DobbyTool to work.

 ### Basic Test